YosepRA/yosepra.github.io/checklist.md

 - "WhyWebApplication" component cleanup.
 - Bootstrap `Col` to be the direct container of each page section.
   There is no need for the unnecessary nested structure.
+- More uniform way of overriding Bootstrap styles.
+  Right now, I'm overidding it with direct Bootstrap class override, and the other is to have an "active" class to disable certain style rules in the same SCSS module file.